Connecting to Community

 Carers Queensland has a COVID-Safe Plan.
 This plan outlines the COVID-Safe requirements for our offices and at our events to ensure a safe and consistent approach to interacting within Carers Queensland premises and at external events hosted by Carers Queensland.

 Carers Queensland is a COVID-Safe workplace and follows all directions provided by relevant state and federal government departments.
 Restrictions and controls are subject to change in line with changing circumstances and official advice.
 For more information please see:

 To support you to get started and to discuss how the NDIS can work for you, or if you have any questions, contact us on 1300 999 636 or email@example.com.

-Alternatively, view a list of Our Offices, or submit your enquiry online using our contact form below.
+Alternatively, view a list of Our Offices, submit your enquiry online, or subscribe to our newsletter via the contact form below.

 Feedback, complaints, and the NDIS

 The National Disability Insurance Agency (NDIA) welcomes feedback, including complaints.
 The agency believes people have a right to speak up as it helps it to see what works, what doesn’t and where the agency can make improvements to products and services.